patooworld/vsixvhax/What's-New-in-1.0.0.md

 ### Completion Cache

-When starting up, vshaxe now builds a completion cache.
+When starting up, vshaxe now builds a [Completion Cache](/vshaxe/vshaxe/wiki/Completion-Cache).
 For projects with large dependencies, this can make a huge difference - for instance, the field completion response time went from ~750 ms to just around 100 ms in an empty Flixel project.

 [[images/release-1.0.0/completion-cache.gif]]